aims-api/aims-tagging-node/README.md

 To access protected routes you need to authenticate in order to get a time-limited token.
 You need to use this token while creating a client instance.

+You may store the token in a cookie or local storage (browser), but you need to retrieve it from the request object.
+Storing the token in cookies is recommended for security reasons.
+In case you decide to store it in cookies, you can set Axios interceptor to check if cookie is still valid and if not, terminate user session in order to obtain a new token.

 ```typescript
 // pages/api/authenticate.ts